Odin2003/Muon_Collider/README.md

 pythia8-config --version
 ```

 This should return a version like 8.312.
-Then get the .tgz file corresponding to this version from the pythia8 website https://pythia.org/releases/ using wget:
+Then get the .tgz file corresponding to this version from the pythia8 website https://pythia.org/releases/ using wget (replace 8312 if your conda environment has a different pythia8 version).

 ```
 wget https://pythia.org/download/pythia83/pythia8312.tgz